Sorry, you need to enable JavaScript to visit this website.

 • Military-operated programs must be DoD certified and meet national accreditation requirements.

-• Family Child Care (FCC), offered by military spouses, is a quality alternative to center-based care.
+• Family Child Care (FCC) is a quality alternative to center-based care.
 All providers are licensed and monitored regularly.

 Quality Standards for Military-Operated Programs